Battle of Zumail

-The battle of Zumail (معركة الزميل) was fought in 633 CE in Mesopotamia (what is now Iraq).
+The battle of Zumail (معركة الزميل) was fought in 633 CE in Mesopotamia.
 It was a major Muslim victory in their conquest of that area.
 Under cover of night the Arab Muslims attacked the Christian-Arab forces, loyal to the Sasanian Empire, from three different sides.
 The Christian-Arab forces were unable to withstand the Muslim's surprise attack and soon dispersed but failed to escape from the battlefield and became the victims of a three sided attack by Khalid ibn al-Walid's army.
 At Zumail nearly the whole Christian Arab army was slaughtered by Khalid's Corps.

 Background

 When Khalid ibn Walid left from Ayn al-Tamr to Dumat Al-Jandal for the help of Iyad ibn Ghanm, the Persian court believed that Khalid had returned to Arabia with a large part of his army.
 The Persians decided to throw the Muslims back into the desert and regain the territories and the prestige which the Empire had lost.
 The Persians had resolved not to fight Khalid again, but they were quite prepared to fight the Muslims without Khalid ibn al-Walid.
 Khalid ibn al-Walid first defeated them at the battle of Muzayyah and then advanced towards Saniyy and defeated the Arab army there and finally defeated the last army at Zumail.

 By now Bahman had organised a new army, made up partly of the survivors of the Battle of Ullais, partly of veterans drawn from garrisons in other parts of the Empire, and partly of fresh recruits.
 This army was now ready for battle.
 With its numerous raw recruits, however, it was not of the same quality as the armies which had fought Muslims south of the Euphrates.
 Bahman decided not to commit this army to battle until its strength had been augmented by the large forces of Christian Arabs who remained loyal to the Empire.
 He therefore initiated parleys with the Arabs.

 The Christian Arabs responded willingly and eagerly to the overtures of the Persian court.
 Apart from the defeat at Ain-ul-Tamr, the incensed Arabs of this area also sought revenge for the killing of their great chief, Aqqa.
 They were anxious, too, to regain the lands which they had lost to the Muslims, and to free the comrades who had been captured by the invaders.
 A large number of clans began to prepare for war.
 Bahman divided the Persian forces into two field armies and sent them off from Ctesiphon.
 One, under Ruzbeh, moved to Husaid, and the other, under Zarmahr, moved to Khanafis.
 For the moment these two armies were located in separate areas for ease of movement and administration, but they were not to proceed beyond these locations until the Christian Arabs were ready for battle.
 Bahman planned to concentrate the entire imperial army to either await a Muslim attack or march south to fight the Muslims at Hira.